openhab/openhab-addons/bundles/org.openhab.binding.lutron/README.md

 **Note:** Discovery of devices paired with a bridge may work on systems other than RadioRA 2 (e.g. HomeWorks QS).
 However, the bridge itself will need to be manually added as bridge discovery is only supported for RadioRA 2.

+**Remember:** Discovered keypads will not have their model parameter automatically set.
+You must manually set the model parameter for each keypad so that the correct channels for your particular keypad model will be created.

 ## Binding Configuration